ejeschke/ginga/doc/install.rst

 * matplotlib (Pick, Cuts, Histogram)
 * webkit (WBrowser (online help))

+Helpful, but not necessary (may optimize or speed up certain operations):

+* python-numexpr
+* python-magic

 ==============================
 Notes on Supported Widget Sets
 ==============================

-In the discussion below, we differentiate between the Ginga viewing widget, such as used in the examples/*/example*.py programs and the full reference viewer, which includes many plugins (scripts/ginga).
+In the discussion below, we differentiate between the Ginga viewing widget, such as used in the examples/\*/example\*.py programs and the full reference viewer, which includes many plugins (scripts/ginga).

 .. note:: For the full reference viewer, Mac and Windows users